Nicolae Picu

-Nicolae Picu (Romanian pronunciation: [nikoˈla.e ˈpiku]; also known as Moș Neculai; 1789, Suceava – 2 October 1864, Suceava) was a Romanian lăutar violinist from the Duchy of Bukovina.
+Nicolae Picu (Romanian pronunciation: [nikoˈla.e ˈpiku]; also known as Moș Neculai; 1789, Suceava – 2 October 1864, Suceava) was a Romanian lăutar violinist from the Duchy of Bukovina then part of the Austrian Empire.

 He played a significant role in bringing traditional folk melodies to professional musicians of international stature, such as Franz Liszt and Karol Mikuli, thereby introducing Romanian lăutărească music to the academic musical world of his time.

 Biography

 Picu was born in 1789 into a family of Romanian peasants of Greek Catholic faith from the vicinity of Suceava.
 In 1801, he began travelling through villages in search of engagements, primarily for weddings.
 By 1803, he was invited to perform at the courts of boyars, and gained particular recognition in the Hurmuzachi family.

 From 1820 onward, he began performing each summer in Lăpușna, a spa resort near Berehomet that served as a popular gathering place for the Bukovinian aristocracy.
 The Bukovinian lawyer, musician, and politician Leon de Goian recalled a trip made with his parents in the summer of 1851 or 1852 to Lăpușna (as cited by Poslușnicu):To the heartfelt delight of the visitors, as in every year, there played there the lăutari band under the leadership of the violinist and bandleader Neculai Picu, also known as Moș Neculai.
 In Lăpușna, this taraf was composed of twelve men, among whom were a nai player, one or two cobza players, a cellist, and the remainder violinists – perhaps also a viola.

 …This taraf played rather harmoniously, and their program chiefly included Romanian songs, horas, doinas, and laments.
 Moș Neculai, a man of medium height and sturdy build, fair-haired, dressed in the old Moldavian fashion – with zăbun, anteriu, waist sash, and on his head a flattened fez with a blue tassel – was a true artist of the violin, from which he drew, with skill, a tone full, powerful, and brimming with feeling.
 Most soulfully did he play the mournful doina and the laments, bringing tears to the eyes of listeners.

 He likewise played the dance tunes of all nations, and performed solo pieces with genuine virtuosity – among them a Turkish piece with a long tremolo…

 I cherish a fond memory of Moș Neculai through a hora I learned from him – the Hora in G minor, which is found in the collection of Karol Mikuli under the title Douze (48) airs nationaux roumains, No. III…